Comparing NeoGenomics (NASDAQ:NEO) and Digipath (OTCMKTS:DIGP)

-NeoGenomics (NASDAQ:NEO – Get Rating) and Digipath (OTCMKTS:DIGP – Get Rating) are both small-cap medical companies, but which is the superior business?
-We will compare the two companies based on the strength of their institutional ownership, earnings, profitability, analyst recommendations, dividends, valuation and risk.
+Digipath (OTCMKTS:DIGP – Get Rating) and NeoGenomics (NASDAQ:NEO – Get Rating) are both medical companies, but which is the superior business?
+We will compare the two businesses based on the strength of their dividends, analyst recommendations, earnings, risk, valuation, profitability and institutional ownership.

 Analyst Recommendations

-This is a summary of recent ratings for NeoGenomics and Digipath, as provided by MarketBeat.com.
+This is a summary of current recommendations for Digipath and NeoGenomics, as provided by MarketBeat.com.

 |Sell Ratings